blaz-kranjc/amethyst/book/src/intro.md

 Most of us have worked with quite a few game engines over the years, namely [Unity][un], [Unreal Engine][ud], [JMonkeyEngine][jme] and many more.
-While they all are pretty solid solutions if you want to build a quality game, each have their own pros and cons that you have to weigh before using them, especially in regards to performance and scalability.
+While they all are pretty solid solutions if you want to build a quality game, each has its pros and cons that you have to weigh before using them, especially in regards to performance and scalability.

 [un]: http://unity3d.com/